It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 I mean, they're just political props.

-The idea that people don't care about kids somewhere is and it's a political notion that we have to have people that care about kids because we had a bunch of people that don't, is it's just it's sophistry.
+The idea that people don't care about kids somewhere is a political notion that we have to have people that care about kids because we've had a bunch of people that don't is just sophistry.

-Uh and I got to wondering how many other childless people there are in this country when they hear that Pelosi and the Democrats say that every bit of legislation is gonna come out of this new Congress is gonna be for the children.
+And I got to wondering how many other childless people there are in this country when they hear that Pelosi and the Democrats say that every bit of legislation is going to come out of this new Congress is going to be for the children.

 What about those of us that don't have any?